What would you do if you found out your company was burning money?

 An offhand comment here or an inappropriate joke there add up to create a work environment where people don’t feel like they belong.

 This can cause them to avoid opening up with co-workers out of fear that something they say will reinforce a stereotype.

 This is an issue since informal connections about family, shared interests, and life outside of work are an important way to build the internal networks required to advance within an organization.

 There are several ways employers can create a greater sense of belonging within their organizations such as:

 - conducting training to recognize and combat unconscious biases

 - providing multiple ways for employees to contribute to conversations (e.g. sending their ideas via email if they are introverted)

-- asking for employees’ input through engagement surveys and pulse surveys
+- asking for employees’ input through satisfaction surveys and pulse surveys

 - encouraging employees to start resource groups for underrepresented groups and supporting their efforts